pieroproietti/penguins-eggs/sourceforge/files/ISOS/debian/bookworm/README.md

 # Debian remastered ISOs

-All ISOs are based on Debian bookworm
+All ISOs are based on Debian bookworm.

+Since version `9.6.2` Penguins' eggs is released - as Debian package - for: `amd64`, `i386` and `arm64` architectures, supporting the majority of PCs, old ones and single board ARM systems like Raspberry Pi.
+Read on my the article [Triple somersault!](https://penguins-eggs.net/blog/triple-somersault).

 # user/password
 * ```live/evolution```